Harmonies Amongst the Headstones: Exploring Toronto’s Mount Pleasant Cemetery for Music Enthusiasts

-Mount Pleasant cemetery in Toronto, with its manicured lawns, magnificent trees and proximity to the main subway line is a popular destination.
-For the intellectually curious visitor, here are some music-history stops.
+Mount Pleasant Cemetery, nestled in Toronto, boasts manicured lawns, majestic trees, and easy access via the main subway line, making it a beloved destination.
+For the intellectually curious visitor keen on music history, here are some must-see stops.

-The location is split in half by the Mt.
-Pleasant Road, running South to North, parallel to Yonge Street to the East.
-References to West/East part of the cemetery are made with Mt Pleasant street as a center.
+References to West/East parts of the cemetery are made with Mt Pleasant street as a center.
 Use the maps at the end of this post to easily identify the milestones.

 1. Alexander Muir – composer of The Maple Leaf Forever